muratk5n/thirdwave/en/index.md

 ---

+Another case of that population - growth bullshit; it's not about being a better nation overall, it is about letting more people in so they create competition for wages which goes down as result, and bosses are happy, they contribute money to politicians who made it happen.

+---

 On migration most in the US right-wing are two-faced; they say they are against it, but actually want the cheap labor it provides for the bosses who pay for them, so they secretly want to allow it.